 Over the last several years, our principal uses of cash have been for working capital and capital expenditures to support our growth, as well as dividend payments and share repurchases.
 Our working capital consists primarily of trade receivables and inventory, offset by accounts payable and accrued expenses.
 Our working capital fluctuates throughout the year as a result of our seasonal business cycle and business expansion and is generally lowest in the months of January through March of each year and highest during the months of May through October of each year.
 We historically utilize our revolving credit facility to fund our seasonal working capital requirements.
 As a result, balances on our revolving credit facility could fluctuate significantly throughout the year.
-Our working capital increased to \$235.1 million at December 31, 2021, compared to \$123.2 million at the end of the prior year.
+Our working capital increased to \$244.8 million at December 31, 2022, compared to \$235.1 million at the end of the prior year.

 Our capital expenditures relate primarily to projects relating to our corporate offices, property, merchandising fixtures, molds and equipment associated with our manufacturing and distribution operations and for information technology.
-Capital expenditures were \$25.8 million for 2021 and \$11.6 million in 2020.
-Capital expenditures for 2022 are anticipated to be approximately \$11.5 million.
+Capital expenditures were \$7.3 million for 2022 and \$25.8 million in 2021.
+Capital expenditures for 2023 are anticipated to be approximately \$7.1 million.

 We lease certain machinery, equipment, and manufacturing facilities under operating leases that generally provide for renewal options.
-Future minimum lease payments under non-cancelable operating leases are outlined in further detail in Note 9.
+Future minimum lease payments under non-cancelable operating leases are outlined in further detail in Note 10 of our Consolidated Financial Statements

 We believe that our credit facilities coupled with cash generated from operations will provide sufficient liquidity to fund our operations for at least the next twelve months.
 Our continued liquidity, however, is contingent upon future operating performance, cash flows and our ability to meet financial covenants under our credit facility.
-For more information regarding our credit facilities please see Note 8.
-Refer to Note 3 for additional information regarding our recent Acquisition.
+For more information regarding our credit facilities please se e No te 9.
+Refer to Note 3 of our Consolidated Financial Statements for additional information regarding our recent Acquisition.